AdemJensen/EasyRPC/README.md

 ## Introduction
 For the record, this is NOT an official project!
 I strongly suggest that you don't use it on a real project, this utility is only written for educational purpose!

+What is RPC?
+It means **Remote Procedure Call**, stands for the procedure which **the client calls a method on server**, and the **sever returns its output back to the client**.
+This makes network systems easier and straight forward.

+If you want to learn more about RPC, click [here](https://baike.baidu.com/item/远程过程调用/7854346?fromtitle=RPC&fromid=609861&fr=aladdin).

 Using RPC Server and RPC Client, your Java C-S program can easily be constructed!
 RPC method is widly used.

 Underneath them, it's `ServerSocket` and `Socket` working(and `Thread`), really simple!